micropython/micropython/docs/library/gzip.rst

    make the GzipFile instance use either the raw DEFLATE or zlib file format.
    See :meth:`zlib.compress` and :meth:`zlib.decompress` for more detail about how this parameter operates.
-For example, by setting ``wbits=9``, GzipFile can be used to read and write in zlib format with the minimum window size.
+For example, by setting ``wbits=9``, GzipFile can be used to read and write in zlib format.
+Similarly, GzipFile also supports smaller *wbits* values than CPython to allow for smaller memory allocations.

    Another MicroPython-specific extension is the *hist* parameter which allows the caller to pre-allocate the window buffer.
 This should be